-Targeted Charging Review (TCR): three words that have frustrated business owners and professionals responsible for business energy for almost three years.
+Targeted Charging Review (TCR): three words that have frustrated business owners and professionals responsible for business energy for numerous years.

-Finally, some clarity is emerging around how the changes will be implemented and where businesses can monitor the effect on their bills.
+Finally, after years of stumbling blocks and delays, April 2023 will see the rollout of TCR.
+In the following piece, we discuss how the changes will be implemented and where businesses can monitor the effect on their bills.

 What is TCR?

 Two of the non-commodity costs on business’ electricity bills, itemised as TNUoS (Transmission Network Use of System) and DUoS (Distribution Network Use of System), are being removed and re-distributed in other charges.

 Ofgem (Office For Gas and Electricity Markets) has introduced this due to uneven distribution of these charges between large and small business consumers.
 This is partially due to load-shedding strategies employed by larger consumers, which means they are not contributing equally to maintenance of the country’s electricity network.

 Following two years of delays, TNUoS changes will come into effect in April 2023, whilst DUoS were already implemented in April 2022.